The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

 This chart shows how respondents ranked the sectors where they believe AI could create the greatest positive impact.
-Education appears as the leading priority, followed by healthcare and agriculture, reflecting the areas where respondents see the strongest potential for practical, community-level deployment.
+Education, healthcare, and agriculture emerge as the highest priorities, reflecting where respondents see the strongest potential for practical, community-level deployment.

 Barriers to AI Adoption

-Although interest in AI is strong across the respondent community, several clear barriers are preventing wider adoption.
+Although interest in AI is strong across the respondent community, several clear barriers continue to limit wider adoption.

 Limited technical skills ranked second, cited as the primary barrier by 32.6% of respondents.
-Many expressed interest in using AI but do not currently have the knowledge required to build, deploy, or manage AI systems.
-This reinforces the demand for accessible, practical training documented elsewhere in this report.
+Many respondents expressed interest in using AI but do not yet have the knowledge required to build, deploy, or manage AI systems.
+This reinforces the need for accessible, practical training, as reflected elsewhere in this report.

-Technology access and infrastructure followed closely at 31.4%, with internet connectivity cited by 29.3% as their primary constraint.
-Reliable connectivity, suitable hardware, and access to computing resources are not consistently available across many regions, which makes even simple AI applications difficult to implement.
-Advances in edge computing and lightweight AI models are beginning to reduce some of these dependencies, and this represents a promising area for follow-up research and practical deployment.
+Technology access and infrastructure followed closely at 31.4%, while internet connectivity was cited by 29.3% of respondents as a primary constraint.
+Reliable connectivity, suitable hardware, and access to computing resources are not consistently available across many regions, making even relatively simple AI applications difficult to implement.
+Advances in edge computing and lightweight AI models may help reduce some of these dependencies, and this remains an area worth further exploration in future research and implementation efforts.

-Respondents also raised concerns around trust, ethics, and responsible use.
-Data privacy (27.3%), regulatory uncertainty (22.1%), and community trust (20.3%) were each cited as primary barriers by a meaningful share of respondents, reflecting a community thinking carefully about how AI is adopted, not just whether it is adopted.
+Respondents also raised concerns related to trust, ethics, and responsible use.
+Data privacy (27.3%), regulatory uncertainty (22.1%), and community trust (20.3%) were each cited as primary barriers by a meaningful share of respondents.
+This suggests that respondents are thinking carefully about how AI should be adopted, not simply whether it should be adopted.

 Figure 5.
 Primary Barriers to AI Adoption